yarikleto/Qwr/Arc 02/my_tar/README.md

 ## Task
 The task is to recreate a version of the Tar (Tape Archive) utility (my_tar).
+My_tar's functionalities are mirrored after the GNU tar program.

 ## Description
 The Tar utility is used for collecting files (archive members) into an archive